A classic for wizards, Mage Armor, offers a bump in armor class for casters who are not proficient in any armor.

 It provides an AC of 12 +dexterity modifier.
 Acquiring a suit of +3 Studded Leather Armor would give the wizard an AC of 15 + dexterity modifier (12 studded leather+ 3 magical bonus+ dexterity modifier).

 Magical items of this quality are incredibly hard to come by at lower levels and may never be acquired over the course of a campaign.
-Also, with so many other useful feats available, it seems risky to take for the chance of using it later.
+Also, with so many other useful feats available, it seems risky to take the chance of using it later.

 Final Thoughts